sangwa/eco-tha/README.md

 #### Certificate Validation

-Since the task specification does not provide a clear description of the moment when a certificate can be considered `outdated` ("not re-issued"), but mentions the re-issue job runs weekly on Thursdays and the solution script can also be run on schedule, the default maximum age of the certificate is set to 1 week (**7 days**).
+Since the task specification does not provide a clear description of the moment when a certificate can be considered `outdated` ("not re-issued"), but mentions the re-issue job runs weekly on Thursdays and the solution script can also be run on schedule, the default maximum age of the certificate is currently set to 1 week (**7 days**).

 This value can be overridden via the `FRESHNESS_DAYS` environment variable.
 The expiration threshold can also be overridden via the `EXPIRATION_DAYS` variable (the default is **30 days** as per the task specification).

 All certificates are automatically validated against the certificate trust bundle of the host OS.
 At the moment this is non-configurable, but of course the script can be modified to support that, or alternatively the trust chain of the service certificates can be added to the trust bundle of the target host or the Docker image.

 Since the standard library of Python enforces SNI negotiation on TLS connections by default, it requires the SNI hostname to be set, and it is set automatically to the name of the service as specified in the configuration settings (e.g. `Callisto`).
 This may have implications, depending on how the target services are actually configured, and whether they support SNI.
-An incorrect certificate may be produced if a differnt SNI value is expected by the service.
-Another option could be using the target IP address instead, but I consider this less reliable as certificates of public services rarely contain fixed IP addresses in SANs and therefore less likely to be produced if not set as default.
+An incorrect certificate may be produced if a different SNI value is expected by the service.
+Another option could be using the target IP address instead, but I consider this less reliable as certificates of public services rarely contain fixed IP addresses in SANs and therefore less likely to be produced in response if not set as default.
 Anyways, since the task specification is not clear on this matter, this is the current choice of implementation.
-In a real life scenario some FQDNs are likely to be used, like public domains or Kubernetes service discovery domains, rather than arbitrary service names like provided in the task specification, and in case of Kubernetes the management of certificates would likely be automated and offloaded to some service mesh solution or something like `cert-manager` or Hashicorp Vault.
+In a real life scenario some FQDNs are likely to be used, like public domains or Kubernetes service discovery domains, rather than arbitrary service names like provided in the task specification, and in the case of Kubernetes the management of certificates would likely be automated and offloaded to some service mesh solution or something like `cert-manager` or Hashicorp Vault.

 Considering the above, the code also performs the SAN validation by default, making sure the SNI domain is present in the certificate's SAN list (or the CN field).
 This setting is configurable by the boolean environment variable `CHECK_SAN`.